Other Cornea Procedures

 The primary goal of a PTK is to produce a smoother and clearer cornea.
 You may still need to wear your glasses to reach your best vision after the surgery.
 You will be instructed to use eye drops and oral medications following the procedure.
 An ointment is sometimes recommended for use at night to prevent corneal erosions during the healing period.
 If prescribed by your physician, you should begin using this medication the evening the contact lens is removed.

 This procedure is often performed to improve vision and reduce the distortion caused by keratoconus.
 The implants are placed within the cornea to reshape and flatten the eye so that light rays can more effectively focus on the retina, increasing vision.
-For those battling Keratoconus, Intacs have the ability to flatten the steep part of the cornea, reducing the “bulging” or cone area of the eye, often leading to less visual distortions.
+For those battling Keratoconus, Intacs have the ability to flatten the steep part, reducing the “bulging” or cone area of the eye, often leading to less visual distortions.

 Follow-up visits will be required to monitor the healing process and evaluate the visual benefits of the procedure.
 Even after a successful procedure, glasses or contacts still may be required to provide you with good vision.